ctn-waterloo/website/ctn_waterloo/content/people/aziz-hurzook.md

 > University of Toronto Honours Bachelor of Science (HBSc), 2010 Chemical Physics (Specialist)

-I began my undergraduate training in life science with a leaning to molecular biology.
-Realizing that nature does not categorize disciplines the way universities do, I moved to a combined chemistry and physics program to better understand the quantitative modelling of living and non-living systems.
-The common language in which these models are expressed is mathematics, and thus I've developed a great appreciation for the art.
+I began my undergraduate training with a leaning to molecular biology.
+I moved to a chemical physics program for a more quantitative understanding of systems.
+Models of these systems are best expressed mathematically, and thus I've developed a great appreciation for the art.
 At Toronto, I was fortunate enough to work in R.J.
 Dwayne Millers lab on a project related to the ultrafast laser control of quantum coherent properties of a photosynthetic